-Depending upon the final grading plan, a perimeter drainage system might be required for areas of the development located where the water table is shallower (2± m depth), such as along the southern portion of the property, to ensure hydrostatic pressure does not build up in the backfill against the foundation walls.
+A perimeter drainage system is required to ensure hydrostatic pressure does not build up in the backfill against the foundation wall.
 The perimeter weeping tile system is to be installed at the base of the footing to direct the collected waters to sump pump installations or the storm sewer.